 - TURN/STUN - 50 MB of RAM

-To run a standalone version with all features enabled, we recommend you install CrossBox on a server with at least 2GB of RAM.
+To run a standalone version with all features enabled, we recommend you install CrossBox on a server with at least 1 CPU and 2GB of RAM.

 Control Panel Version

-It's common for servers that utilize a control panel to have most of the needed services already running and in place.
+It's common for servers that utilize a control panel to have many of the needed services like MTA, mail server, anti-spam service, and anti-virus already running and in place.

-Thus, when installing on a server that has cPanel, Plesk, DirectAdmin, VestaCP, Webmin, CWP or any other control panel already running, CrosBox will auto-detect and use the following services automatically:
+Therefore, when installing on a server that's running cPanel, DirectAdmin, or Plesk, we auto-detect and use the following services automatically:

 This effectively reduces the total memory needed for CrossBox to run to just 512 MB of RAM, when used alongside the control panel.